CTM Risk Management in Shipping

 2. Cross-border AML integration

-3. Hybrid payment models combining digital and physical systems
+3. Hybrid instalment models combining progressive and physical systems

-Over time, digital disbursement to crew may reduce onboard cash requirements, but full elimination remains unlikely in the near term.
-Also read about Efficient Ship Husbandry Planning: 7 Powerful Ways to Cut Port Stay.
+Over time, progressing to a bunch may lessen onboard cash requirements, but full trade remains unlikely in the near term.

-Operational continuity depends on financial readiness.
-A vessel unable to settle urgent expenses risks:
+Operational improvement depends on cash-related openness.
+A vessel unfit to settle pulverising costs and risks:

 • Clearance delays